Greenbank, Washington: History

+Art and culture

-Greenbank Farm, once the largest loganberry farm in the country, now has fields of trails and an off leash dog area.
-The farm was saved from development when the Port of Coupeville agreed to purchase the 151 acre property and take on a 20 year bond payment in 1997.
+Greenbank Farm, once the largest loganberry farm in the country, now has fields of trails and an off-leash dog area.
+The farm was saved from development when the Port of Coupeville agreed to purchase the 151-acre property and take on a 20-year bond payment in 1997.
 The purchase was completed in 2017 and continues to be operated by the Port of Coupeville.

-Greenbank Farm with its large historic, “Whidbey 1904 Barn” is a much-sought venue for weddings, social gatherings and seasonal markets.
-The Shops at Greenbank Farm, independent tenants of the Port of Coupeville, feature Whidbey Pies Cafe, Greenbank Farm Wine Shop, Greenbank Cheese, Seaside & Sylvan Home, Artworks Gallery, and Raven Rocks Gallery & Gifts.
-Whidbey Camano Land Trust has its headquarters upstairs in Barn C.
+Greenbank Farm with its large historic, “Whidbey 1904 Barn” is a popular venue for weddings, social gatherings and seasonal markets.
+The Shops at Greenbank Farm, independent tenants of the Port of Coupeville, are located here as well.

+Other points of interest include Meerkerk Rhododendron Gardens and South Whidbey State Park.

+Environment and ecology

 Behind the barns at the Greenbank Farm is a small marsh with a viewing platform recently built by the Whidbey Audubon Society.
 Many species of birds can be observed here including Red Wing Black-Birds and Warblers.
 Several solar projects have been implemented to reduce impact on the environment as well as offer free EV charging for all visitors.

-Greenbank is served by State Route 525.

-On highway 525, one mile south of the Greenbank farm, sits "Guest House Log Cottages", on twenty five forest acres with a wildlife viewing pond and six luxury log cottages.
-Nearby on Bakken road is the Greenbank Trading Post which specializes in antiques and used tools.
-Located on the corner of Bakken and Day roads is Greenbank Cellars, a winery with a small vineyard and tasting shop in an old fashioned barn.
-The winery is also the location of a 100-year-old nickelodeon which is in operating condition.